gl-inet/docs4.x/docs/tutorials/network_storage.md

 Then you will find **Shared Link**.

-**Note:** NFS does not support Utf8 very well, the file name will be messed up, please try to use English as the file name.
+**Note:** NFS does not support Utf8 very well, the file name may be messed up, please try to use English as the file name.

 ---